-About the Southeast Region Inventory & Monitoring Network
+About the Southeast Region Inventory & Monitoring Branch

 Our primary purpose is to collect and synthesize information which supports management at multiple geographic scales and informs decisions at all organizational levels.

-The I&M Network is being designed to provide the long-term data that NWRS needs to meet refuge purposes, fulfill the Refuge System’s legislated mission and mandates, support the Service’s landscape approach to conservation, and respond to climate change.
-The I&M Network will document the status, assess condition, and detect changes of the NWRS’s fish, wildlife and plant communities; physical resources including water, air, and soils; and ecological processes to support science-based conservation planning and management at the local and other spatial scales.
+The I&M Branch is designed to provide the long-term data that NWRS needs to meet refuge purposes, fulfill the Refuge System’s legislated mission and mandates, support the Service’s landscape approach to conservation, and respond to climate change.
+The I&M Branch will document the status, assess condition, and detect changes of the NWRS’s fish, wildlife and plant communities; physical resources including water, air, and soils; and ecological processes to support science-based conservation planning and management at the local and other spatial scales.

-The I&M Network’s primary role within the Strategic Habitat Conservation framework will be monitoring the effects of management on populations and habitats on refuges with other partners across the landscape.
-The I&M Network will also provide leadership in designing and implementing surveys to assess the current state of populations and identify limiting factors.
+The I&M Branch’s primary role within the Strategic Habitat Conservation framework will be monitoring the effects of management on populations and habitats on refuges with other partners across the landscape.
+The I&M Branch will also provide leadership in designing and implementing surveys to assess the current state of populations and identify limiting factors.

-- Awarded $340,000 in regional discretionary funds and salary savings to support refuge interns and 25 small and large inventory and monitoring projects on 33 stations.
+- Awarded $270,000 in regional discretionary funds and salary savings to support 21 small inventory and monitoring projects on 20 stations.

-- Worked with refuges to populate the national PRIMR, ServCat, and ESA databases.
+- Continuing to work with refuges to update and populate the national PRIMR and Service Catalog database.